realA10001986/Time-Circuits-Display/DIY/README.md

 All i2c peripherals described above are to be wired as follows:

-On the TCD control board, there are currently three breakouts named "I2C", at least one of which has a header soldered on; it does not matter which one you use to connect your sensors/speedo/GPS/rotary encoders.
-I recommend to solder on [XH](https://www.amazon.com/s?k=jst+xh) 4-pin headers to the other two i2c breakouts as well (like in the second picture).
+On the TCD control board, there are three breakouts named "I2C", at least one of which has a header soldered on; it does not matter which one you use to connect your sensors/speedo/GPS/rotary encoders.
+On Control Boards version 4, there are screw terminals for the other two i2c connectors; for older boards, I recommend to solder on [XH](https://www.amazon.com/s?k=jst+xh) 4-pin headers to the other two i2c breakouts as well (like in the second picture).
 When you order a CircuitSetup Speedo, they will include such headers if you request them.
 Do not solder wires directly to the board!

 ![i2c](img/i2c1.jpg)